-Absolutely – exactly the same as now!
-The quality of our staff is well known; they inspire and nurture the children and nothing will change, either side of the physical move.
-We continue to invest in the facilities and resources at Rose Court and that will not change until next summer as every pupil’s experience, every year, is precious and should not be compromised.
+Absolutely – exactly the same as always!
+The quality of our staff is well known; they inspire and nurture the children and that will continue, either side of the physical move.
+We continue to invest in the facilities and resources at Rose Court.
+Every pupil’s experience, every year, is precious and should not be compromised.

 What will happen to Rose Court in Headingley once GSAL has vacated the site?

 Although we will be moving to Alwoodley Gates, our commitment to education and the Headingley community who have embraced us so well remains.
-We are keen that Rose Court serves a role in the local area, so we are working closely with a number of organisations to explore its future use.
+We are pleased to have agreed the sale of Rose Court to Leeds City Council, for use as a school for children with special educational needs.

 Or, if you prefer to chat with someone please call our admissions team on 0113 229 1552